intigriti/misconfig-mapper-docs/services/atlassian-jira/open-user-registration.md

 #### Remediation:

-Make sure to set the proper setting for email visibility.
+Make sure to set the proper setting for new signups.
 One way to do so is:

 1. Visit your **Atlassian Jira Instance**
 2. Next, open up your settings by clicking on the gear icon next to your profile